PRIORITY • COST ACTION CA20101

 Check the information here

-• Launch of the call: 08/03/2023
+• Launch of the call: 19/03/2023

-• Application deadline: 07/04/2023 (noon, Paris/France Time)
+• Application deadline: 23/04/2023 (noon, Paris/France Time)

-• Expected decision: 28/04/2023
+• Expected decision: 07/05/2024

-• Start of the STSM between 01/06/2023 and 31/10/2023
+• Start of the STSM between 01/06/2024 and 31/10/2024

-This call is open to Researchers and Innovators aiming at visiting a host organization located in a different country than the country of affiliation for carrying out specific work for a determined period of time.
+This call is open to Researchers aiming at visiting a host organization located in a different country than the country of affiliation for carrying out specific work for a determined period of time.
 An affiliation is considered as any form of recognized relationship between the individual and a legal entity.
 Any researcher affiliated to a legal entity located in a COST Full/Cooperating Member, a Near Neighbour countries (NNC) or a European RTD can apply for STSMs.
 The activity of STSMs can take place anywhere in the world.
 Priority will be given to Young Researchers.
 A Young Researcher is a researcher under the age of 40.

-The STSMs can start from 01/01/2023.
 The applicant and the host institution must be aware that the STSM has to be carried out entirely within the same Grant Period, including the travels, no minimum number of days being fixed.

 The STSM grant provides a contribution for travelling, accommodation and subsistence expenses.
 The financial support should be considered as a contribution to the costs of the mission and may not cover all the costs associated to the mission.
 The calculation of the financial contribution for each STSM must respect the following criteria: